What is creditworthiness?

 Build up your savings

+If you have money regularly coming in, maintaining an emergency fund will give you reassurance that you’ll still to be able to pay bills on time if something unexpected happens.
 This is also a great way to demonstrate you’re a good credit risk when applying for a credit card, personal loan or home loan.

-What to do during hard times
+What to do during hard times?

 If you’re going through a difficult time financially, it’s important to try and keep on top of expenses as best you can.
 Missing loan or credit card repayments may impact your credit score, so the best way to avoid this is to take action early on.
 By setting up a financial hardship arrangement with your existing lenders and banks, you can ensure your credit score remains healthy, so when things are better for you and your finances, you can pick up where you left off.